 Measurable goals, which are required for each minimum control measure, are meant to gauge permit compliance and program effectiveness.
 The measurable goals as well as the BMPs, should consider the needs and characteristics of the operator and the area served by its small MS4.
 The measurable goals should be chosen using an integrated approach that fully addresses the requirements and intent of the minimum control measure.
-Goals should be outlined in the Stormwater Management Plan, along with frequency of measurement and evaluation.
+Goals should be outlined in the Stormwater Management Plan, along with the frequency of measurement and evaluation.
 It is recommended that the MS4 picks quantitative measures that can be readily assessed rather than qualitative goals.
 An integrated approach for this minimum measure could include the following:

 |1 Year:||Audits completed on all operations and facilities.
 A pollution prevention plan, consisting of the BMPs and revised procedures completed.
 Employee training materials gathered and developed.
 Procedures in place for regular catch basin cleaning and street sweeping.|

 |2 Years:||Training for appropriate employees and contractors completed.
 Recycling program fully implemented.
 All roads swept four times per year.
 Tracking systems created for maintenance.|

 |3 Years:||BMP changes prioritized and listed in the SWMP.
 A certain percentage reduction in pesticide and salt/sand use.
 All roads swept four times per year.
 A maintenance schedule for BMPs established.|

 |4 Years:||Re-audits completed on all operations and facilities.
 Certain percentage of staff received appropriate training.
 All roads swept four times per year.
 A certain percentage of controls were inspected and maintained.|